Our Work

 Speaking with Healthcare Professionals

 As part of our ongoing commitment to bridging medicine with empathy and patient-centered care, our hospital presentation initiatives aim to educate healthcare providers on the lived experience of brain injury survivors.
 Our presentations are rooted in the narratives compiled in our TBI Storybook.
 We integrate these deeply human accounts with clinical information to illuminate both the medical and emotional dimensions of brain injury.
 By grounding our presentations in survivor voices, we hope to prompt reflection and foster compassionate care practices that extend beyond diagnosis and prognosis.
 We’ve presented to interdisciplinary teams at Brookdale Hospital’s ICU, including nurses, physicians, and support staff.
-We’ve also spoken at the Neurocritical Care & Beyond Forum at NYU, an educational series to engage neuro residents, nurses, and ICU providers across NYU and NYC Health + Hospitals sites
+We’ve also spoken with ICU providers across NYU and NYC Health + Hospitals sites, as well as PM&R and Neurology Residents at UT Southwestern and Columbia.

 Fall Undergraduate Research Panel